Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Walk The Line

-Painter’s tape is one of those items that has found a new purpose in the world of toddler and preschooler activities.
-For most surfaces, it is easily put on and taken off (be sure to test your surface in a hidden spot before using.)
+Painter’s tape is one of those items that has found a new purpose in toddler and preschooler activities.
+It is easily applied and removed from most surfaces.
+(Be sure to test your surface in a hidden spot before using it.)

 - Create some lines using painter’s tape (test your surface first).
 If outside sidewalk chalk works, great!
-You will want to create some straight, curvy, and zig-zag lines.
-Using different colors for each type of line helps out.
+You will want to create straight, curvy, and zigzag lines.
+Using different colors for each type of line helps.

 - Have your kids “Walk The Line” with one foot in front of the other, balancing themselves.